Fees

 Standard visits

 Most patients will have an appointment lasting approximately 30 minutes for follow-up visits.
-Prolonged services may be needed for patients with multiple complex issues, or who require communication or coordination with other medical providers.
+Longer appointments and/or prolonged services may be needed for patients with multiple complex issues, or who require communication or coordination with other medical providers.
 Some patients may need extensive research or medical review and may also require additional time.

 Labs